thewunder/croute/README.md

     $router->addAnnotationHandler($myhandler);

-Two annotations are included out of the box @httpMethod and @secure
+Two annotations are included (but must be added) out of the box @httpMethod and @secure.

 ### @httpMethod